kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 ### Limitations

-This program has some limitations.
+This program has a few limitations.
 First and foremost, it is not capable of predicting that an iris is not in the database.
 The nature of the nearest centroid classifier is to always assign it to the closest value it knows.
 With that being said, if we test on an iris that has not been fit to the model, this program has no output that would classify it as "not